zauberzeug/nicegui/README.md

 This will start the server at http://localhost:8888 with code from `my_script.py` within the current directory.
 Code modification triggers an automatic reload.

+## Why?

+We like [Streamlit](https://streamlit.io/) but find it does [too much magic when it comes to state handling](https://github.com/zauberzeug/nicegui/issues/1#issuecomment-847413651).
+In search for an alernative nice library to write simple graphical user interfaces in Python we discovered [justpy](https://justpy.io/).
+While too "low-level HTML" for our daily usage it provides a great basis for "NiceGUI".

 ## API